cr0wdedroom/NIDS-Triage-Lab/README.md

 ---
 Phase 2: NIDS Configuration (Snort Setup)
 ---
 Configured Snort using confirmed IPs and added the custom detection logic.
+**Step 2.1:**

 ---
 Phase 3: Threat Simulation & Alerting
 ---
 Triggered Alerts using custom rules and saved them in a log file on Kali VM.
+**Step 3.1:**

 ---
 Phase 4: Packet Analysis & Triage
 ---
 Used Wireshark to perform PCAP (Packet Analysis) on raw network traffic to confirm the Snort alerts are True Positives.
+**Step 4.1:**

 ---